mmarseglia/learn-RAG/lab.md

 1. Create a new repository in your account for your project.
 Alternatively, you can use this repository as a starting point by forking the repository.
 [Use this link to create it in one step.](https://github.com/alfredodeza/learn-retrieval-augmented-generation/generate).
 2. use the [Applied Rag notebook](./examples/3-applied-rag/embeddings.ipynb) as a starting point
 3. Replace the example data with your own data.
 Make sure to format it as a list of dictionaries for easier ingestion into the vector database
-4. Run the LLM with Llamafile or connect your appliation to a valied OpenAI API endpoint
+4. Run the LLM with Llamafile or connect your application to a valid OpenAI API endpoint
 5. Run the notebook or Python application and verify your work

 ## Concepts Covered